coltongrif/coltongrif.github.io/index.md

 ## About

-I am a sixth-year graduate student at the [University of Pennsylvania](https://www.math.upenn.edu/).
-I am fortunate to be advised by [Florian Pop](https://www2.math.upenn.edu/~pop/).
-My interests are broadly in Galois theory (including anabelian phenomena) and number theory.
-Before Penn, I was an undergraduate at [Carnegie Mellon University](https://www.cmu.edu/math).
-My CV is [here](/assets/CV.pdf).
+I am a second-year graduate student at the [University of Pennsylvania](https://www.math.upenn.edu/), and my research advisor is [Angela Gibney](https://www.angelagibney.org).
+I am primarily interested in mathematical physics, particularly in vertex operator algebras and moduli spaces of varieties.
+I received my undergraduate degree at Purdue University in Mathematics and Physics.
+You can find my CV [here](/assets/CV.pdf).

-I am on the job market for Fall 2025!

 ## [Teaching](/teaching/index.md)